Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

-Figure \ref{tc_2-14-1} shows the differences between $T_{\rm C}$ values of Nd$_2$Fe$_{14}$B and Nd$_2$Co$_{14}$B. Note that the ferromagnetic ground state is assumed as a reference state in both the MFT-based method and the (SC)$^2$ method.
-As reported in Ref. \cite{harashima_data_2021}, the MFT-based method cannot reproduce the increase in $T_{\rm C}$ when Fe is substituted with Co.
-Although this disagreement with experimental results can also observed in the results from the (SC)$^2$ method for $\theta$ in the range of $0^{\circ} \leqq \theta \leqq 10^{\circ}$, a correct trend is obtained with increasing $\theta_{\rm max}$; $T_{\rm C}$ of Nd$_2$Co$_{14}$B becomes larger than that of Nd$_2$Fe$_{14}$B when $\theta_{\rm max} =$ 30$^{\circ}$.
-This is because the decrease in $T_{\rm C}$ due to magnetic disordering is greater for Nd$_2$Fe$_{14}$B than for Nd$_2$Co$_{14}$B (absolute values of $T_{\rm C}$ are summarized in the Supplementary Information).
+Figure~\ref{tc_2-14-1} shows the differences between $T_{\rm C}$ values of Nd$_2$Fe$_{14}$B and Nd$_2$Co$_{14}$B. In the MFT-based method, we used FM and LMD states as reference states and obtained results in line with previous studies \cite{Harashima2021-iz, Miyake2021-rl}.
+However, as in those works, the MFT-based calculations do not reproduce the increase in $T_{\rm C}$ upon substituting Fe with Co, irrespective of whether the FM or LMD reference is used.
+Although a similar disagreement with experiment is also seen in the (SC)$^2$ results at $\theta_{\rm max}=10^\circ$, the correct trend emerges as $\theta_{\rm max}$ increases; $T_{\rm C}$ of Nd$_2$Co$_{14}$B becomes larger than that of Nd$_2$Fe$_{14}$B when $\theta_{\rm max}=30^\circ$.
+Finally, when we use the spin-direction distribution in Eq.~(\ref{spin_dist}) tuned to yield a nearest-neighbor correlation of $\langle \hat{\bm e}_i \cdot \hat{\bm e}_j \rangle = 0.5$, the predicted $T_{\rm C}$ difference comes much closer to the experimental value.
+This indicates that the reduction of $T_{\rm C}$ with increasing magnetic disorder is stronger for Nd$_2$Fe$_{14}$B than for Nd$_2$Co$_{14}$B (absolute values of $T_{\rm C}$ are summarized in Sec.~S3 of the Supplementary Information~\cite{SI}).
+This disorder dependence of $T_{\rm C}$ (and of the extracted $J_{ij}$) suggests that contributions from higher-order cluster interactions beyond the Heisenberg model are effectively folded into the apparent $J_{ij}$ parameters as discussed in Sec.~\ref{sce}.
+In Sec.~\ref{3d}, we will show that these renormalized non-Heisenberg contributions are not primarily captured within a band-energy-only, frozen-potential picture as assumed in conventional MFT-based schemes.
+Rather, they are predominantly associated with the self-consistent changes in the electronic structure induced by spin rotations, which are inherently captured only in nonperturbative treatments.

+In finite-temperature regimes with moderate spin fluctuations, a nonperturbative treatment that explicitly includes the self-consistent electronic response to finite-angle spin rotations---i.e., the energetic effect of electron--spin coupling beyond a frozen-potential, band-energy-only picture---can provide a complementary description.
+We acknowledge that variants of MFT-based approaches (e.g., including constraining fields~\cite{Bruno2003-yi, Katsnelson2004-pw, Solovyev2021-bz}, embedding electronic correlations~\cite{Katsnelson2000-nm, Pourovskii2016-oc, Katanin2023-cn, Katanin2023-dl}, or considering longitudinal spin fluctuations~\cite{Ruban2007-ae}) may reproduce the composition dependence of the transition temperatures in Nd$_2$Fe$_{14}$B and Nd$_2$Co$_{14}$B. Even so, the finite-angle (and thus temperature) dependence revealed by the (SC)$^2$ method highlights that electron--spin coupling can play a significant quantitative role, and that incorporating this feedback systematically within perturbative mappings can be challenging.
+From this perspective, the (SC)$^2$ method offers an alternative route: it targets partially disordered configurations and treats the associated electronic feedback explicitly, rather than restricting the mapping to an infinitesimal-rotation framework.